 Section 5.05 No additional fees shall be levied from member libraries without approval of the Council.

-(a) Signatories for the Cooperative account shall be the Treasurer and the President of the Cooperative Board.
+(a) Signatories for the Cooperative account shall be the Treasurer and the President of the Cooperative Board and Director.

 (b) Financial statements shall be made available to the Cooperative Board and Council on a regular basis.

 Section 5.07 All accounting of the Cooperative will be organized under the guidelines of the Michigan Department of Treasury Uniform Chart of Accounts for Counties and Local Units of Government, and will comply with Governmental Accounting Standards Board (GASB) accounting principles as well as all State and Federal regulations.

 Section 5.08 The Cooperative will maintain a fund balance of [at least 30% of current operating expenditures.]

 Section 5.09 State, federal and other public or private grants may be pursued as recommended by the Council, provided they support the goals and objectives of the Cooperative.

 Section 5.10 There shall be an annual audit conducted by an independent, licensed CPA firm, with a formal report to the Board for